smcabrera/castillo-cabrera/home/README.md

 - laptop.local

 Besides these defaults, I've defined some gems and programs that I like in laptop.local, which should all be installed right afterward
+Eventually I'd like to separate this out into a script and just run that upon getting a new laptop

 - Fish